ianabc/callysto-website/content/learningmodule/_index.md

 ---
 title: Learning Modules
 ---
 These pre-made, introductory data science lessons are a way for students to develop critical thinking and problem solving skills.
 We start with a question, find an open dataset to answer the question, and then ask students to reflect.
-Filter learning modules by the subject areas or topic of interest, suich as:
+Filter learning modules by subject areas or topic of interest, such as:
 <ul>
 <li>Languages</li>
 <li>Mathematics / Mathématiques</li>